amized/react-sequencer/README.md

 `true` if the sequencer has finished sequencing through the steps and is idle. `endMode` must be set to `'end'` in order to reach this state.

+#### `sequencer.isBefore(name): Boolean`

+`true` if the sequencer has not yet reached the step with the provided name.

+#### `sequencer.isAfter(name): Boolean`

+`true` if the sequencer has passed the step with the provided name.

 ### API Props

 #### `sequencer.play(): Function`

 Starts the sequencer, or continues playing if the sequencer was paused.
-If this is called when the sequencer is in a `complete` state, it will jump back to the start and begin playing.

 #### `sequencer.pause(): Function`

 Pauses the sequencer.
-The sequencer remembers how far through the current step you are so that playback continues from that point rather than replaying the current step from the beginning.
+The sequencer tracks how far it is through the current step by the millisecond so that playback continues from the same moment.

 #### `sequencer.stop(): Function`

 Stops playback and resets the sequencer back to the first step.

+#### `sequencer.complete(): Function`

+Stops playback and puts the sequencer to the end of the final step.

 <a name="transition"></a>